santiagobarreda/brms_tools/docs/week-2.md

   html_document: default
 ---

-# Inference for a 'single group' of observations using a Bayesian multilevel model
+# Inspecting a 'single group' of observations using a Bayesian multilevel model

 In this chapter I am going to discuss how to use the `brms` package to estimate a population mean given a sample of data.
 For these models the data: